jcbertolucci/CryptoPrices/README.md

 # CryptoPrices

 ## Purpose
-> CryptoPrices is a result of a two-term (7-12 months) project as a final assignment in order to pass the Bachelor of IT focus on Mobile App Design at AIT Sydney.
+> CryptoPrices is a result of a two-term (7-12 months) project as a final assignment in order to pass the Bachelor of IT focused on Mobile App Design at AIT Sydney.

 ## What does it do?
 > The original idea behind the project was to gather cryptocurrencies prices from several exchanges around the world in one place.